Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Leptogenesis

-From Fig. (\ref{10}), we observe that the ranges of the Majorana phases and the Dirac phase are not constrained compared to their inserted\ intervals, nevertheless, the scattered points are consistent with the Planck limit on $Y_{B}$.
-Thereby, we find that the entire inserted ranges for the Dirac and Majorana phases are consistent with the BAU while the $CP$ conserving values $\alpha _{31},\alpha _{21}=0,\pi $ of Majorana phases are also allowed.
+We observe that the ranges of the Majorana phases (top panels) and the Dirac phase (bottom left panel) are not constrained compared to their inserted intervals, nevertheless, the scattered points---including the $CP$ conserving values of the Majorana phases $\alpha _{31},\alpha _{21}=0,\pi $---are consistent with the Planck limit on $Y_{B}$.
 However, even in the case of these $CP$ conserving values, $CP$ violation is guaranteed by the high energy $CP$ phase $\phi _{\omega }$.
-For this reason, we plot in the bottom right panel of Fig. (\ref{10}) the correlation between $Y_{B}$\ and $\phi _{\omega }$\ where we find that $\phi _{\omega }$ vary within the range $ 0\lesssim \phi _{\omega }\lesssim 6.279$, while the $CP$ conserving values $\phi _{\omega }=\frac{\pi }{2}$ and $\phi _{\omega }=\frac{3\pi }{2}$ as well as the regions around them are excluded (the sections of the blue line without any points).
+For this reason, we plot in the bottom right panel of figure (\ref{10}) the correlation between $Y_{B}$ and $\phi _{\omega }$ where we find that $\phi _{\omega }$ vary within the range $ 0\lesssim \phi _{\omega }\lesssim 6.279$, while the $CP$ conserving values $\phi _{\omega }=\frac{\pi }{2}$ and $\phi _{\omega }=\frac{3\pi }{2}$ as well as the regions around them are excluded (the sections of the blue line without any points).
 Therefore, this source of $CP$ violation plays a crucial role in generating the baryon asymmetry in the present model.
-From another point of view, since both $Y_{B}$ and $m_{\beta \beta }$ depend on the Majorana phases $\alpha _{31}$ and $\alpha _{21}$, there exists a correlation between the effective Majorana mass $m_{\beta \beta }$ which governs the $0\nu \beta \beta $ process, and the baryon asymmetry parameter $Y_{B}$.
-Therefore, we show in the top left of Fig. (\ref{12}) $Y_{B}$ as a function of $m_{\beta \beta }$ where we observe that there are several points satisfying the Planck limit on the baryon asymmetry parameter.
+From another point of view, since both $Y_{B}$ and $m_{\beta \beta }$ depend on the Majorana phases $\alpha _{31}$ and $\alpha _{21}$, there exists a correlation between the effective Majorana mass $m_{\beta \beta }$ which governs the $0\nu \beta \beta $ process and the baryon asymmetry parameter $Y_{B}$.
+Therefore, we display in the top left of figure (\ref{12}) $Y_{B}$ as a function of $m_{\beta \beta }$ where we observe that there are several points satisfying the Planck limit on the baryon asymmetry parameter.

-On the other hand, since the absolute mass scale of right-handed neutrinos cannot be determined by the data of the neutrino oscillations and the BAU, we plot in the top right panel of Fig. (\ref{12}) the baryon asymmetry parameter $Y_{B}$ as a function of the lightest RH neutrino mass $M_{3}$ which is allowed to vary in the range\footnote{ This particular interval of the RH neutrino mass $M_{3}$ is considered while taking into account the two approximations mentioned before Eq. (\ref{L2}).} $2.6\times 10^{13}$ \textrm{GeV}$\lesssim M_{3}<10^{14}$ \textrm{GeV}.
-As for the bottom panel of Fig. (\ref{12}), we plot the correlation between the baryon asymmetry parameter $Y_{B}$ and the lightest neutrino mass $m_{1}$.
-From both plots, we observe that there are several points within the Planck limit on $Y_{B}$.
+Besides $m_{ \beta \beta }$, the correlation of $Y_{B}$ with the lightest RH neutrino mass $M_{3}$ and the lightest neutrino mass $m_{1}$ is displayed, respectively, in the top right panel and the bottom panel of figure (\ref{12}), where we observe that there are several allowed points for both $M_{3}$ and $m_{1}$ within the Planck limit on $Y_{B}$.